nikhosan/portfolio-docs/README.md

      - This is a custom thank you note I designed and wrote for a couple whose guestlist exceeded 200 people.
 At the bride's direction, I collated four copies per page as she planned to print them for distribution to wedding guests who took portraits with the bride and groom.
 Names and wedding date redacted.
 9. **Portfolio_Spec_WineProductPage_NH.pdf**
    - This is a spec product page for a wine retailer that I created.
 It includes tasting notes, wine scores, pricing and region information.
+10. **Portfolio_Spec_TeaWineNewsletter_NH.pdf**
+    - This is a spec email newsletter for a small, independent tea retailer.